Veganism Statistics 2026 You Need To Know

 According to a 2018 Study by Oxford University, Avoiding Animal Products Is the Best Way To Reduce Environmental Impact.
 (University of Oxford)

+Eating a plant-based diet can cut food-related greenhouse gas emissions by as much as 73%.
 For meat eaters, omitting meat, dairy, and animal products is the most significant method to lessen their environmental footprint.

 Recycling is wonderful, but replacing animal products from your diet can produce positive changes for the Earth more quickly, along with numerous health benefits.